iGieri/GieriLang/README.md

 # GieriLang
-The language that has lots pros and no cons
+The hackerable language

 It is a really simple language, for everyone.

+Personalize it with your Operations and change the sintax as you like.

 ### Start to Code with: